EUIRA/Tennis/README.md

 2. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.

 ### Instructions
 There is `Tennis_solution.ipynb`notebook being available for the problem, the environment and the implementation.
-The summary is provided on the `report.md'.